What is Genetic Counseling?

 The Accreditation Council for Genetic Counseling has defined Practice-Based Competencies for genetic counselors.
 These are listed on the ACGC website and can also be found by clicking HERE.

-The Association of Genetic Counseling Program Directors has published a brochure for potential applicants to genetic counseling programs.
+The Genetic Counselor Educators Association (https://educategc.org/) has published a brochure for potential applicants to genetic counseling programs.
 The National Society of Genetic Counselors also has additional information regarding the profession for students and prospective genetic counselors.

 Practice Based Competencies